-- 3. The proposed project would impact up to 2,477 of EFH at James Island (entire project area is EFH) and convert approximately 2,235 acres of shallow, open water habitat to rock structures, tidal wetlands and uplands island habitat, resulting in a net loss of potential EFH for summer flounder and bluefish. - 4.
+- 3. The proposed project would impact up to 2,466 of EFH at James Island (entire project area is EFH) and convert approximately 2,144 acres of shallow, open water habitat to rock structures, tidal wetlands and uplands island habitat, resulting in a net loss of potential EFH for summer flounder and bluefish.
+T - 4.
 The marshes and tidal creeks created as part of island restoration at James would support juveniles of summer flounder and bluefish, as well as a wide variety of their forage species.
-The creation of this habitat is expected to compensate somewhat for loss of open water and benthic habitats. - 5.
+The creation of this habitat is expected to compensate somewhat for loss of open water and benthic habitats. he reef habitat and submerged structure provided by the perimeter dikes and breakwater are anticipated to improve habitat for black seabass and scup. - 5.
 The proposed project footprint at James Island does not contain any documented SAV resources, which would constitute designated HAPC for summer flounder. - 6.
 Discharges from the new placement cells would be subject to compliance with state water quality standards, resulting in only short term, minor perturbation to water quality. - 7.
 Although other federal, state and private sponsored projects occur in the project vicinity that cause the disturbance of bottom habitat, these projects are not expected to significantly affect EFH.
-Proposed large-scale island restoration and dredging projects (Poplar Island, Poplar Island Expansion, and Barren Island) would cause a loss of bottom and open water habitat for these species, however, regionally this habitat is abundant.
-Therefore, no significant cumulative impacts to habitat or populations of these species are expected to result from this project. - 8.
+Proposed large-scale island restoration and dredging projects (Poplar Island and Expansion, and Barren Island) would cause a loss of bottom and open water habitat, however, regionally this habitat is abundant.
+Therefore, no significant cumulative impacts to habitat or populations of these species are expected from the project. - 8.
 After reviewing relevant information and analyzing potential project impacts, USACE Baltimore District has determined that the proposed action would not have a substantial adverse effect on EFH, HAPC, or on species with designated EFH in the project area.
 Overall, direct, secondary, and cumulative impacts to EFH, associated species, and HAPC would be minimal, and, in the long term, the current project and proposed expansion would enhance some habitat features for species managed under the Magnuson-Stevens Act.